Stephens ready for his 10th season on the Spartan bench.

 Prior to returning to his alma mater, Stephens spent four years (1999-2003) as an assistant at Marquette under former MSU assistant Tom Crean.
 In 2001, Brian Wardle became the school's first-ever first-team All-Conference USA honoree.
 Marquette made back-to-back NCAA Tournament appearances in 2002 and 2003, advancing to the Final Four in 2003.
 Dwyane Wade was a two-time all-league performer and earned First-Team All-America honors from The Associated Press in 2003.
 The Golden Eagles posted a 27-6 record in 2003, winning a Conference USA regular-season title.

 Prior to his coaching stint at Marquette, Stephens spent the 1997-98 and 1998-99 seasons as an assistant coach at Oakland University, where the Golden Grizzlies compiled a 27-27 two-year record.
 During the `98-99 campaign, Oakland's first season as a Division I member, the Golden Grizzlies posted a 12-15 mark.

 Following the conclusion of his collegiate career, Stephens played three professional seasons in Europe.

-Stephens earned a bachelor's degree in criminal justice from Michigan State in 1993.
-He and Sara Gilbertson have two daughters, Taylor Olivia, and Skylar Grace.
+Stephens earned a bachelor's degree in criminal justice from MSU in 1993.
+His family includes his wife Sarah and daughters, Taylor Olivia and Skylar Grace.

 at the official